John Waters (columnist): Television

 In 2007, Waters took part as one of the guest amateur chefs, in the RTE The Restaurant, programme.

 In 2008, he took part in a television programme which researched his family's past.
 Parish records revealed that his great-granduncle, also called John Waters, died of starvation during the Great Famine.

 In 2011 he sat for the painter Nick Miller, the subject of a naked portrait for an Arts Lives RTÉ programme, called Naked.

 Over the years Waters has participated on a number of current affairs programmes on Irish television, including Questions and Answers (RTÉ), Vincent Browne Tonight (TV3), and The Late Late Show (RTÉ).

 Views

-Criticism of Blogsphere
+Criticism of blogosphere

 During a newspaper review on radio station, Newstalk 106, Waters declared blogs and bloggers to be "stupid".
 He then repeated those claims the following week, sparking controversy amongst Irish bloggers who took exception to his views.
 In the same interview, Waters claimed that "sixty to seventy percent of the internet is pornography".